Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Elizabeth Faris over 2 years ago
+Elizabeth Faris almost 3 years ago

 I am writing to urge you to vote against the proposal to close Oakland schools.
 As someone who has worked in education for almost 20 years, I know how important it is for under-resourced families and neighborhoods to have accessible schools.
 The students who live in West & East Oakland deserve an education.
 Closing schools will only enhance the inequities that these children face.